-Black Friday is undoubtedly the most exciting shopping day of the year, with an estimated 140 million shoppers likely to shop online or in stores during Thanksgiving weekend, according to the National Retail Federation.
+Black Friday is undoubtedly the most exciting shopping day of the year, with an estimated 135.8 million shoppers likely to shop on Thanksgiving, Black Friday, Small Business Saturday and/or Sunday, according to the National Retail Federation.

 But just because your favorite stores are advertising Black Friday deals that doesn’t mean you should jump on every one you see.
 Believe it or not, there are some items you should pass on during this major shopping holiday.

 1. Brand-Name Gadgets and Electronics

-As you probably know, a brand name doesn’t necessarily mean it’s better, usually just more expensive.
-So you can take this day to either purchase a less popular, cheaper brand that’s not of the highest quality or wait a few weeks to see if the top brands reduce their prices even more before Christmas, which they usually do.
+So, if you want to save money, take this day to either purchase a less popular, cheaper brand that’s not of the highest quality or wait a few weeks to see if the top brands reduce their prices even more before Christmas — which they usually do.

 2. Jewelry and Watches

-Retailers are well aware that significant others are looking for shiny gifts for the holidays, so while you might see slight discounts during your Black Friday shopping trip, you’re better off buying these types of items during a time when people are less inclined to gift something special, such as during the spring or summer.
+Retailers are well aware that significant others are looking for shiny gifts for the holidays.
+So while you might see slight discounts during your Black Friday shopping trip, you’re better off buying these types of items during a time when people are less inclined to gift something special, such as during the spring or summer.
 According to Cheapism.com, April is the time of the year when you can find sales on jewelry.
 Jewelry stores tend to compete for business with sales in July as well.